 On October 20, 2010, the Company's Board of Directors authorized a program to repurchase up to \$50.0 million of outstanding common stock.
 Under the authorized stock repurchase program, the Company may repurchase shares from time to time on the open market; the pace of repurchase activity will depend on levels of cash generation, current stock price, and other factors.
-The stock repurchase program was announced on October 26, 2010 and expires on October 19, 2011.
+The stock repurchase program was announced on October 26, 2010 had a scheduled expiration date of October 19, 2011.
 The program may be modified or discontinued at any time.
 During fiscal year 2010 we repurchased and retired 70,000 shares of common stock for \$0.6 million under this repurchase authorization.
-During the first fiscal quarter of 2011 we repurchased and retired an additional 262,712 shares for \$2.3 million.
-During the second fiscal quarter of 2011 we repurchased and retired an additional 117,437 shares for \$1.0 million.
+During the first fiscal quarter of 2011 we repurchased and retired an additional 262,712 shares for \$2.3 million, and during the second fiscal quarter of 2011 we repurchased and retired 117,437 shares for \$1.0 million.
+During the third fiscal quarter of 2011 we repurchased and retired an additional 695,134 shares for \$5.5 million.